Facebook Diminishes the Reach of Photo Posts with Links in the Caption

 To test this theory, I’ll use the following Facebook pages:

-To accurately get results, I wanted to test 14 posts with a properly formatted link and 14 posts with a photo with the link in the description per page.
-With 14 of each it’s a 1 month long test, which is more ideal.
+To accurately get results, I will test 14 posts with a properly formatted link and 14 posts with a photo with the link in the description per page.
+With 14 of each, it’s a 1 month long test, which is more ideal.

-My thought was to post a link to a page say on a Thursday at 5pm.
-Then the following Thursday at 5pm post using a photo (the featured image of the link post) and put the link in the text.
-This will give me the best possible scenario to compare apples to apples and eliminates any doubters that will ask “Did you post at the same exact day and time?”
+My thought was to post a link to a page, say, on a Thursday at 5PM.
+Then the following Thursday at 5PM, I’ll post using a photo (the featured image of the link post) and put the link in the text.
+Doing so will give me the best possible scenario to compare apples to apples, and eliminates any doubters who will ask, “Did you post at the same exact day and time?”